kasey6801/learn-by-building/README.md

-All code hosted here is free to use (see the license file).
+Code that I share here is free to use unless otherwise noted.

 Have fun learning!